ssmiller25/jamstackapp/tutorial/3-external-api.md

-# Jamstack Tutorial #3 - Use External API - GitHub to host Comments
+# Jamstack Tutorial #3 - Use External API - GitHub to Host Comments

 ## Overview